-A permanent marker pen e.g. a Sharpie, labels, containers with lids (can be recycled take away or even large yoghurt pots if they have lids), or Ikea do really good tubs with lids and their resealable bags in various sizes are brilliant.
+A permanent marker pen e.g. a Sharpie, labels, containers with lids (can be recycled take away or even yoghurt pots with lids), or Ikea do really good tubs with lids and their resealable bags in various sizes are brilliant.

 Take care to handle foods with clean hands, and cool quickly by:

 - Portioning food into small trays (clean old take-away containers are great)

 - I put rice and curry / chilli in the same container to make a home made ready meal.
 If you put curry in the bottom and rice on the top, when you tip it out it is the right way up!